 I have NEVER before been a fan of having a TV in a bedroom.

-However, my stance on this has thus changed, since becoming a sole parent in TV screen competition with a teen son threatening to remove my recent Netflix series addiction…
+However, my stance on this has thus changed, since becoming a sole parent in TV screen competition with a teen son wanting to take over my Netflix hobby…

-So when I upgraded my Shaw cable package to include a 2nd TV remote thing that worked off the main, (maybe it’s Shaw’s fault?) the TV came out of hiding and was plunked on my dresser to see if I’d even use the thing.
+So when I upgraded my cable package to include a 2nd TV remote that worked off the main the TV came out of hiding and was plunked on my bedroom dresser to see if I’d even use it.

 Boy did I!
 My Netflix prayers had been answered!

 Plugging in a speaker system really meant for a computer, this rig up all jammed together on the top of this white numbered dresser did the job ok for the time being.